-- (b) the number and grades of staff required by the authority for the discharge of their functions; - (c)the organisation of the authority's staff; and - (d) the appointment and proper management of the authority's staff. - (4) It shall be the duty of the head of a relevant authority's paid service, as soon as practicable after he has prepared a report under this section, to arrange for a copy of it to be sent to each member of the authority. - (5) It shall be the duty of a relevant authority to consider any report under this section by the head of their paid service at a meeting held not more than three months after copies of the report are first sent to members of the authority; and nothing in section 101 of the M1Local Government Act 1972 or in section 56 of [F1, or Schedule 10 or 20 to,] the M2Local Government (Scotland) Act 1973 (delegation) shall apply to the duty imposed by virtue of this subsection. - 6.3 Under the Local Authorities (Standing Order) (Wales) (Amendment) Regulations 2014 any decision to determine or vary the remuneration of those to be appointed as Chief Officers, where salaries are £100,000 or more, must be referred to the IRPW and ratified by full Council. - 6.4 Since 2002, the Council has reduced the number of senior posts significantly from 39 Heads of Service to 15 and has reduced the number of Directors by 1 and Assistant Chief Executives by 1.
-(See section on Senior Pay Remuneration). - 6.5 These reductions have been made possible by reviewing and amalgamating roles and responsibilities to deliver value for money. - 6.6 This principle is applied to all posts which become vacant or via restructuring if appropriate, to ensure that the service can be provided as effectively and cost efficiently as possible.
+- (4) It shall be the duty of the head of a relevant authority's paid service, as soon as practicable after he has prepared a report under this section, to arrange for a copy of it to be sent to each member of the authority. - (5) It shall be the duty of a relevant authority to consider any report under this section by the head of their paid service at a meeting held not more than three months after copies of the report are first sent to members of the authority; and nothing in section 101 of the M1Local Government Act 1972 or in section 56 of [F1, or Schedule 10 or 20 to,] the M2Local Government (Scotland) Act 1973 (delegation) shall apply to the duty imposed by virtue of this subsection. - (6) Under the Local Authorities (Standing Order) (Wales) (Amendment) Regulations 2014 any decision to determine or vary the remuneration of those to be appointed as Chief Officers, where salaries are £100,000 or more, must be referred to the IRPW and ratified by full Council. - 7.3.
+Since 2002, the Council has reduced the number of senior posts see paraghraph 8.2.
+These reductions have been made possible by reviewing and amalgamating roles and responsibilities to deliver value for money. - 7.4.
+This principle is applied to all posts which become vacant or via restructuring if appropriate, to ensure that the service can be provided as effectively and cost efficiently as possible.

-7.0 Collective Bargaining Arrangements with Trade Unions
+8. Collective Bargaining Arrangements with Trade Unions

-7.1 The following trade unions are part of the national machinery for pay bargaining and terms and conditions:
+8.1.
+The following trade unions are part of the national machinery for pay bargaining and terms and conditions: